 6. ENGINE ALTERNATOR AMMETER (K1639-2 Std., K1639-1 Opt.)
-AND LIGHT
+AND LIGHT faulty flashing circuit.

-The yellow engine alternator light is off when battery charging system is functioning normally.
-If light turns on, the engine protection system will shut down the engine.
-Check the engine cooling blower belt.
-Also, the alternator or the voltage regulator may not be operating correctly.
-The light may also come on due to a faulty flashing circuit.
 The light will remain on when the engine has been shut down due to a fault in the alternator, regulator, or the cooling blower belt.